Birthing Options

 Typically, inductions are not scheduled before reaching 39 weeks.
 They may be recommended for women:

-There are certain risks associated with scheduling an induction related to the presence of additional medical interventions.
-This can lead to potential complications such as stress on the baby and increases the likelihood of an unplanned c-section.
+There are risks associated with scheduling an induction related to the presence of additional medical interventions.
+This can lead to potential complications such as stress on the baby and increases the likelihood of an unplanned C-section.
 Talk to your doctor about the risks and benefits of planning an induction so you can make an informed decision that is right for you.

 Schedule Your Appointment